Memletic Techniques#

 Overlearning

-Repeat Rote learning Scheduled review
+Repeat Rote learning

-Flashcards Programmed Repetition
+Programmed Repetition

-As you can see, there are many techniques in this chapter.
+As you can see, there are many techniques in this section.
 You may find some of them useful, others you may not.
 This chapter is not a “prescription” you must follow to the letter.
 Feel free to choose and use the techniques that feel comfortable.
 Adapt them to your current learning activities.